Pecan growers will have one last chance to learn from one of Kansas State University’s top experts in the field before he retires.

 Bill Reid, the experiment field’s director, will retire in July.
 This may be the last opportunity for farmers and ranchers to benefit from his wealth of experience and knowledge in the culture and growth of pecan.

 Lunch will be provided at no cost to participants.
-In addition to pecan management, the Kansas Walnut Council will also conduct its annual business meeting to discuss hosting the National Walnut Council Meeting in June 2019 at the Prairie Band Pottawatomie Casino and Resort.
+In addition to pecan management, the Kansas Walnut Council will also conduct its annual business meeting to discuss hosting the National Walnut Council Meeting in June 2019 at the Prairie Band Pottawatomie Casino and Resort, where people will have aticket to enter the casino for free and play here at the casino as much as wanted.

 AgFax Weed Solutions